DBFBlackbull/ProcScience/README.md

 ## Limitation

-The 1.12.1 client is limited in the information given in the combat log which causes this version to be less rigours than the 1.14 counterpart.
+ - The 1.12.1 client is limited in the information given in the combat log which causes this version to be less rigours than the 1.14 counterpart.
-Furthermore this addon only works for the English client.
+ - This addon only works for the English client.
 No work have gone into localization.

-### Item list

-The addon only tracks a handful of manually added items, so if your item of interest is not being tracked, please either modify the `Procs.lua` file or create an issue on github.
+ - The addon only tracks a handful of manually added items, so if your item of interest is not being tracked, please either modify the `Procs.lua` file or create an issue on github.

-### Errors and uncertainty
+## Errors and uncertainty

 Due to limitations on the 1.12.1 client information about combat log events are limit.
 The information available is in the form of: